Chapter 5 Probabilistic underpinnings

 The log-likelihood is often mathematically easier to handle, while locations of maxima (this is all about maximum likelihood) remain unchanged: \[\begin{equation} \log L(\beta_0,\beta_1,\sigma|\mathbf{y})=\log\left(\sigma^{-n}\cdot (2\cdot\pi)^{-\frac{n}{2}}\right)-\frac{1}{2\cdot\sigma^2}\cdot\sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1\cdot x_i\right)^2 \tag{5.6} \end{equation}\] \[\begin{equation} \log L(\beta_0,\beta_1,\sigma|\mathbf{y})=-n\cdot \log (\sigma)-\frac{n}{2}\cdot\log(2\cdot\pi)-\frac{1}{2\cdot\sigma^2}\cdot\sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1\cdot x_i\right)^2 \tag{5.7} \end{equation}\] Compare logarithm calculus of chapter 1.

 The maximum likelihood is where all partial derivatives with respect to the parameters are zero: \(\frac{\partial\log L}{\partial \beta_0}=0\) and \(\frac{\partial\log L}{\partial \beta_1}=0\) and \(\frac{\partial\log L}{\partial \sigma}=0\).
-This yields: \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \beta_0}=\frac{1}{\sigma^2}\cdot \sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1 \cdot x_i\right)=0 \tag{5.8} \end{equation}\] \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \beta_1}=\frac{1}{\sigma^2}\cdot \sum_{i=1}^{n}x_i\cdot\left(y_i-\beta_0-\beta_1 \cdot x_i\right)=0 \tag{5.9} \end{equation}\] Hence, the maximum likelihood estimator for \(\beta_0\) and \(\beta_1\) under normal residuals is identical to the Least Squares parameter estimator (Equations (2.11) and (2.12) in chapter 2).
+This yields: \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \beta_0}=\frac{1}{\sigma^2}\cdot \sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1 \cdot x_i\right)=0 \tag{5.8} \end{equation}\] \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \beta_1}=\frac{1}{\sigma^2}\cdot \sum_{i=1}^{n}x_i\cdot\left(y_i-\beta_0-\beta_1 \cdot x_i\right)=0 \tag{5.9} \end{equation}\] Hence, the maximum likelihood estimators for \(\beta_0\) and \(\beta_1\) under normal residuals are identical to the Least Squares parameter estimators (Equations (2.11) and (2.12) in chapter 2).

 For \(\sigma\), we have: \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \sigma}=-\frac{n}{\sigma}+\frac{1}{\sigma^3}\cdot\sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1 \cdot x_i\right)^2=0 \tag{5.10} \end{equation}\] \[\begin{equation} \frac{\partial\log L\left(\beta_0,\beta_1,\sigma\right)}{\partial \sigma}=-n\cdot\sigma^2+\sum_{i=1}^{n}\left(y_i-\beta_0-\beta_1 \cdot x_i\right)^2=0 \tag{5.11} \end{equation}\]

-This yields the estimator: \[\begin{equation} \sigma=\sqrt{\frac{SSE}{n}} \tag{5.12} \end{equation}\] Note, the Least Squares estimator is \(s=\sqrt{\frac{SSE}{df_{SSE}}}=\sqrt{\frac{SSE}{n-2}}\), which doesn’t make much of a difference for large \(n\).
+This yields the estimator: \[\begin{equation} \sigma=\sqrt{\frac{SSE}{n}} \tag{5.12} \end{equation}\] Note, the Least Squares estimator is \(s=\sqrt{\frac{SSE}{df_{SSE}}}=\sqrt{\frac{SSE}{n-2}}\), which does not make much of a difference for large \(n\).

 Now it should be clear that the assumptions underpinning linear regression come from maximum likelihood theory; even if parameter estimators can be motivated via Least Squares, their standard errors, confidence intervals and significance tests rely on the assumptions that the residuals be independent and identically distributed according to a normal distribution (“iid normal”).
 In chapter 6 we will see how we can expand these assumptions, by making other distributional choices in Equation (5.4) as well as transformations of the linear model inside those distributions.
 We will effectively construct different likelihood functions - different formulations of \(\Pr(y_i|\boldsymbol{\theta})\) in Equation (5.2) - motivated by our conceptualisation of the process that generates the response data at hand.